How to Find Your WooCommerce Customer Lifetime Value

 Do you want to find the customer lifetime value of your WooCommerce visitors?

-And the easiest way of viewing the lifetime value of your customers is through Google Analytics.
+The easiest way of viewing the lifetime value of your customers is through Google Analytics.

 In this article, we’ll show you how to find your WooCommerce customer lifetime value.
 Let’s start…